xcart/xcart-docs/_pages/kb_en/products/products/managing_products/index.md

 order: 200
 published: true
 ---
-Usually products managements starts with adding products to catalog.
-This can be done either on a per product basis, as described below, or via the {% link "Import-Export" ref_TANvG2De %} facilities.
+Usually product management starts with adding products to the catalog.
+This can be done either on a per product basis, as described below, or via {% link "Import-Export" ref_TANvG2De %}.

 Also you'll need to promote your products to customers and make them displayed not only on the category page they belong to.
-Link products with each other, so that customers could see alternatives and supplements when viewing a product they looked for.
-Refer to {% link "Promotional Blocks" ref_2jxmZvPp %} section to check the facilities.
+Link products with each other so that customers can see alternatives and related products when viewing a product.
+See the section {% link "Promotional Blocks" ref_2jxmZvPp %} to find out more about that.

-When all products are added, you'll need to organize their representation in the storefront.
-You can choose between **Grid**, **List** and **Table** display modes and set the desired view in the store general settings (**Store setup** -> **Cart & checkout**).
+After all the products have been added, you may want to adjust their representation on the storefront.
+You can choose between **Grid**, **List** and **Table** display modes and set the desired view in your store's general settings (**Store setup** -> **Cart & checkout**).
 You can get more info on the general settings configuration in {% link "Configuring your store General settings" ref_qAZlJxZm %}.

 _In this section:_